 After a few more kilometers, in the distance, you will be able to see a rise in the land with a tower of sorts on the top.
 As you climb the rise, you will notice the second overpass of the A-66, shown below, and it is at about 4.25 kilometers into the day when you reach it.

 At the top of the second overpass is a wayside chapel with a rooster on its top and the radio tower across the street, both shown below.

 You can tell by the grey and obscure photos that it was getting more misty and overcast as the day progressed.

-Here is the perfect shot of just how closely the Camino is in proximation to the highway.
+Here is the perfect shot of just how close the Camino is in proximation to the highway.
 Yet, it wasn't all that bad really.
 I was taking everything as it came.

 At approximately 6.0 kilometers into the day on the Vía de la Plata from Cañedino to Villanueva de Campeán, the next landmark is the penitentiary shown below.
 You will see its tower in the distance, long before you pass it.

 Shortly after the penitentiary, we encountered these pillars with Roman numerals painted on them.
 At first I didn't understand the information.
 Was it a countup or a countdown to something?

 At about 6.55 kilometers on the Vía de la Plata from Cañedino to Villanueva de Campeán, you come to the third diversion around an overpass.
 By now it was misting heavily.
 Even though I was worried it was going to pour, the mist felt nice.

 Immediately after rounding the third diversion, another set of pillars with the Roman numeral VI appeared.
 Indeed, at about 7.0 kilometers into the day, this could only be a countdown to El Cubo de Tierra del Vino.
 Some Camino angel had provided this information to the pilgrimage traveler.
 It would have been very welcome information if I was doing the long 36 kilometer leg from Salamanca!